A violation of global symmetries from replica wormholes and the fate of black hole remnants: Global symmetry violation from replica wormhole

 \subsubsection{Gravity coupled to a pure gauge theory}

-Our second example is $2d$ gravity coupled to a BF theory \cite{Witten:1991we,Witten:1992xu}, the $2d$ gravity could either be pure topological gravity, JT gravity \cite{Saad:2019lba, Iliesiu:2019lfc, Kapec:2019ecr} or its extensions \cite{Maxfield:2020ale, Witten:2020wvy}.
-The point of considering such a theory is two-fold: \begin{itemize} \item The first is that the theory is UV complete so we should not worry about the matter partition function divergence coming from wormholes with small size $b$.
+Our second example is 2D gravity coupled to a BF theory \cite{Witten:1991we,Witten:1992xu}, where the 2D gravity could either be pure topological gravity, JT gravity \cite{Saad:2019lba, Iliesiu:2019lfc, Kapec:2019ecr} or its extensions \cite{Maxfield:2020ale, Witten:2020wvy}.
+The point of considering such a theory is two-fold: \begin{itemize} \item The first is that the theory is UV complete so we need not worry about the matter partition function divergence coming from wormholes with small size $b$.

 \item The second is that such a theory has a spontaneous breaking of its zero-form symmetry (whose origin we review below) and we will be able to show that the general analysis in section \ref{sec:general-arg} is applicable even in such a case. \end{itemize} The action of the theory is \cite{ Iliesiu:2019lfc, Kapec:2019ecr}:

-where $a$ is a $U(1)$ gauge field, and $\phi$ is a scalar with periodicity $2\pi$, which enforces the gauge field $a$ to be flat by the equation of motion. $k$ is quantized to be an integer in order for the action to be well-defined for $2\pi$-periodic scalar $\phi$: under the ``gauge transformation'' $\phi\rightarrow\phi+2\pi$, the action changes by $ik\int da$.
+where $a$ is a $U(1)$ gauge field, and $\phi$ is a scalar with periodicity $2\pi$, which enforces the gauge field $a$ to be flat by the equation of motion. $k$ is quantized to be an integer in order for the action to be well-defined for a $2\pi$-periodic scalar $\phi$: under the ``gauge transformation'' $\phi\rightarrow\phi+2\pi$, the action changes by $ik\int da$.
 For it to be a multiple of $2\pi i$, $k$ needs to an integer by the Dirac quantization condition $\oint da\in 2\pi\mathbb{Z}$.

-Let us focus on the BF theory, which is a topological field theory that does not couple to the gravity.
+Let us focus on the BF theory, which is a topological field theory that does not couple to gravity.
 It describes a $\mathbb{Z}_k$ gauge theory \cite{Maldacena:2001ss,Banks:2010zn,Kapustin:2014gua}.
 The theory has the following operators